leonardo-racic/fish-a-fiche/documentation/documentation.md

 ### folder "sheets"

+A folder, acting as a database, stocking all the different sheet created by users.
+Actually there is mostly test sheet but you can take a blink on it in [sheets](/sheets)

 ### folder "templates"

 - A folder containing all the static files that the server handles, called [templates](/templates) (that's how JinJa calls them)